MakStashkevich/PCReplace/README.md

 ***

-# English:
+# PCReplace \ English
-Pocketmine plugin to replace PC blocks in PE blocks...
+Pocketmine plugin to replace PC blocks in PE blocks.
+Very convenient for porting maps :+1:

-***
 ### How to use?
 To replace the blocks you will need **bone** (you can change).
 At tap it will replace all pc blocks in a certain radius (you can change)